aligu7/aligu.me/content/projects/visualquran.md

 # Release

 Once the project is released, this post will be updated with exact changes and features available in the project.
+Also the link to the project will be available here.
 Keep in mind that the features listed above are still under construction, so they are approximated.